 As far as contact management interface goes, it comes completely down to preference.

-I was first introduced to “lead scoring” when I bought Infusionsoft.
-Basically, you can assign a point score to different behaviors your leads take, then notify a sales rep when they reach a certain score.
+This feature allows you to assign a point score to different behaviors your leads take, then notify a sales rep when they reach a certain score.

 For example, you might assign scores to the following actions: